-I would also advise buying a dehydrator with adjustable temperature settings.
+I would also advise buying a dehydrator with settings that allow you to adjust the temperature.
 Why?
 Because not all foods dehydrate the same.
 A dehydrator with only a single temperature is not an effective strategy for drying many different types of foods.
 Here are some considerations to keep in mind as far as temperature is concerned:

-- Range: To learn how to dehydrate food properly, buy a model with a range of 90-160 degrees Fahrenheit.
-Most meats are dried at about 150 degrees Fahrenheit while most fruits and vegetables are dried at about 130 degrees Fahrenheit.
+Range: To learn how to dehydrate food properly, buy a model that will go from about 90-160 degrees Fahrenheit, because this will address just about every food you’re going to be working with.
+For example most meats are dried at about 150 degrees Fahrenheit while other foods, like your veggies and fruits are dried at about 130 degrees Fahrenheit.
 So the range recommended above is more than versatile enough to do what you need to do.

-- Importance: Temperature is arguably the most important factor to consider when dehydrating food.
-For example, if your heat is too low, then it will cause your foods to spoil.
-If the heat is too high, the surface of the foods will harden, which will ultimately prevent moisture from escaping.
+Importance: Temperature is arguably the most important factor to consider when dehydrating food.
+For example, if your heat is too low, then it will cause your foods to spoil – something you definitely want to avoid (see our feature about preserving meats).
+Conversely, if you are using a setting that is too high, you risk creating a situation where the moisture won’t be able to escape from the inside (and that is the whole point of dehydrating to begin with).
 Hopefully, you can appreciate the importance of flexible temperature settings.

 When learning how to dehydrate food, you also need to buy the right trays.
 Unless you’re looking to dry huge amounts of food, tray size really isn’t a concern.
-For small vegetables like corn and peas, mesh sheets recommended.
+For smaller ingredients (think corn, garlic, chopped onions, peas, etc), you’ll want sheets that are mesh so that you don’t lose the pieces.
 Since they’re pliable, it will be easier to remove food once it’s finished drying.
-For blended foods (fruit purees, mashed potatoes, etc.) make sure you buy a non-stick sheet.
+For foods that you are “spreading out” that are pre-blended (think sauces, pureed fruit, mashed potatoes, etc.) make sure you buy a non-stick sheet.